apache/servicecomb-docs/service-center-reference/en_US/dev-guide.md

 # Development Guide

-This chapter is about how to implement the feature of micro-service discovery with ServiceCenter, and you can get more detail at [here](/server/core/swagger/v3.yaml)
+This chapter is about how to implement the feature of micro-service discovery with ServiceCenter.

 ## Micro-service registration
 ```bash